How to set up gas and electric for the first time

 8. See how you can save energy

 You can use Compare the Market to compare energy deals by typing in your postcode.
-This will bring up details about your estimated energy spend.
-You can update anything that doesn’t look right, then use this information to compare energy tariffs to see how much you could save compared with your current deal.
+This will bring up details about your estimated energy spend and you can update anything that doesn’t look right.
+You can then use this information to compare energy tariffs and see how much you could save compared with your current deal.